vandamd/Docker-OSX/README.md

 If you like this project, consider contributing [here](https://github.com/sickcodes/Docker-OSX)!

-This guide is a combination of information gathered from the BlueBubbles [Wiki](https://docs.bluebubbles.app/server/advanced/macos-virtualization/running-macos-via-docker#extract-image) and Docker-OSX [README.md](https://github.com/sickcodes/Docker-OSX#readme).
+This guide is a combination of information gathered and modified from the BlueBubbles [Wiki](https://docs.bluebubbles.app/server/advanced/macos-virtualization/running-macos-via-docker#extract-image) and Docker-OSX [README.md](https://github.com/sickcodes/Docker-OSX#readme).
 Full credits go to them 😊

 # Quick Start Docker-OSX